What do Amazon, Starbucks and Adobe have in common?

 - Section 4 talks about the primary times when organizations really benefit from focusing on how their model fits in the Membership Economy.
 Probably most relevant to long-standing associations would be the chapter on disruption (Chapter 21).

-We recently invited Robbie Baxter to discuss the main lessons from her book.
+We invited Robbie Baxter to discuss the main lessons from her book.
 Click below to watch it: